Table of Contents

 - HTML file should include Adform HTML library which enables the banner to receive a clickTAG variable:

-- “Call to action” and “Close” buttons required.
+- “Expand” and “Close” buttons required.

 - Available on user click only.
 Off by default.

 - Audio mute button or volume control required.